-- Regular soil analysis with accompanying field information is essential to manage soil PK inputs for optimum yields, profitability and minimising pollution. - A new soil specific approach to P management is presented that takes into account the relationship between differing soils capacity to regulate P availability for plant uptake. - Soils of NE Scotland and Tayside have been designated and mapped as index 1, 2 and 3 to reflect inherent soil phosphorus sorption capacity (PSC) which impacts how soils must be managed. - For cereal-based arable rotations the target soil P Status has now been lowered to M- on PSC 1 and 2 soils but stays at M+ on PSC 3 soils.
+- Regular soil analysis with accompanying field information is essential to manage soil PK inputs for optimum yields, profitability and minimising pollution. - The number of soil samples received by SRUC was 13,209 (1993-1997) and dropped to 5,900 (2003-2007) but recovered to 10,465 during 2013 to 2017. - A new soil specific approach to P management is presented that takes into account the relationship between differing soils capacity to regulate P availability for plant uptake. - Soils of SW Scotland have been designated and mapped as index 1, 2 and 3 to reflect inherent soil phosphorus sorption capacity (PSC). - For cereal-based arable rotations the target soil P Status has now been lowered to Mon PSC 1 and 2 soils but stays at M+ on PSC 3 soils.
 The target soil P Status is M+ for rotations including potatoes and responsive vegetable crops. - Adjustments to P and K fertiliser recommendations are made to build up or run down to the new target soil PK Status. - AHDB-funded research on P nutrition has shown that the critical level of grain P in winter wheat is 0.32%.
 Grain P contents repeatedly below this level indicate crop P uptake was deficient enough to reduce grain yield.